John Wyndham (died 1573): Origins

+Through his father's second marriage Sir John Wyndham was the half-brother of Vice-Admiral Thomas Wyndham.

 Marriage

 Whilst visiting Dunster Castle in Somerset, the home of his sister Margaret Wyndham, wife of Sir Andrew Luttrell (1484–1538), feudal baron of Dunster, Sir John Wyndham met and later married in 1528 Elizabeth Sydenham, a daughter and co-heiress of Sir John Sydenham and Lady Ursula (née Brydges and sister of John Brydges, 1st Baron Chandos) of Orchard Sydenham in the parish of Watchet, Somerset.
 Through his wife he inherited the manor of Orchard, which later became known as Orchard Wyndham, which estate is occupied today by his descendants in a direct male line.

 Progeny

 By his wife Elizabeth Sydenham he had the following progeny: